-- You may not split the code and develop it separately, even if you are sitting right next to each other.
+- You may not split the code and develop it separately, even if you are sitting right next to each other or are on a Zoom call together.
 You must collaboratively develop a single solution.

 You can choose your own partner.
 You will need to arrange times to meet outside of class.
 We expect everyone to be flexible and professional in arranging those times as necessary; if your schedule is highly constrained, explore possible meeting times with your prospective partner before you commit to the partnership.

 You should try to pick a partner whose experience and skill level with programming is similar to your own.
 This may not always be possible and it is sometimes hard to compare skill levels, but students tell us (and other data supports) that pairs are most productive when the partners start at about the same level.

 Still, people often pair up with another whose skills are different.
 This happens more often than not, as no two people have an identical skill set.
 The differences may be great or small, but this is exactly like most real-world working situations.
 Part of accomplishing a task is to get the most out of each member and make each member stronger and more productive on subsequent tasks.

 Students bring different strengths to the process, regardless of how much experience they have had with programming.
 Both experienced and inexperienced students will need to draw on their reasoning and problem solving skills.
 A more experienced partner may sometimes feel frustrated or slowed down by a less experienced partner, but the experienced partner still benefits from the teamwork in many ways.
 The less experienced partner’s requests for clarification often uncover flaws in an approach or solution; the exercise of providing a clear explanation solidifies and deepens the explainer’s own understanding and the teamwork and communication skills they gain have great value in both the academic realm and the job market.